SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Augmented Memory Networks for Streaming-Based Active One-Shot Learning [2019, Arxiv]
 - Active one-shot learning with Prototypical Networks [2019, ESANN]
 - Active one-shot learning by a deep Q-network strategy [2020, Neurocomputing]
+- On the Utility of Active Instance Selection for Few-Shot Learning [2020]: Show via these “upper bounds” that we do not have a significant room for improving few-shot models through actively selecting instances.

 ### Clustering